 More patents, less papers

 Recently, my second journal article in the series (The Unsteady Full Multi-wake Vortex Lattice Method: a full rolled-up detached vorticity approach [1]) was declined for publication four months after its acceptance (already peer-reviewed) in a second quartile (Q2) journal.
-This is not due to lack of consistency in methodology or results, but due to lack of the payment of the Article Processing Charge (APC)!, which neither the university nor the Science Council 'can' afford, although both of them are included in the remaining two articles, published without APC in a Q1 journal.
-Fortunately, I have never been interested in becoming an paper-publishing researcher to try to play the game imposed by the current academic system; I have only published my research as a requirement to obtain my PhD degree.
+This is not due to a lack of consistency in methodology or results, but due to lack of payment of the Article Processing Charge (APC)!, which neither the university nor the Science Council 'can' afford, although both of them are included in the remaining two articles, published without APC in a Q1 journal.
+Fortunately, I have never been interested in becoming a paper-publishing researcher to try to play the game imposed by the current academic system; I have only published my research as a requirement to obtain my PhD degree.
 However, this does not mean that I believe that knowledge should be restricted; ideally, the knowledge should be open and universal, especially when it concerns the foundations of a particular field, as in this case.

 Fig. 1 Patent's cover (online version).

 Nevertheless, I firmly believe that intellectual and industrial property is a right that every technologist, scientist, inventor, or artist should have; no one should make a profit at the expense of someone else's inventiveness*.
-For this reason, I decided to protect the computational development made during my doctoral studies with a patent, first with a provisional one at the United States Patent and Trademark Office (USPTO) and finally looking for extending its protection to an international one at the World Intellectual Property Organization (WIPO) through the Mexican office (IMPI); since the beginning of this process, the university patent office refused to fill the application for lack of an associated researcher there...At this point, such an international application has been declared patentable in the first instance (meets novelty, inventive step and industrial applicability) by the International Searching Authority (ISA) at the USPTO.
+For this reason, I decided to protect the computational development made during my doctoral studies with a patent, first with a provisional one at the United States Patent and Trademark Office (USPTO) and finally looking to extending its protection to an international one at the World Intellectual Property Organization (WIPO) through the Mexican office (IMPI); since the beginning of this process, the university patent office refused to fill the application for lack of an associated researcher there...At this point, such an international application has been declared patentable in the first instance (meets novelty, inventive step, and industrial applicability) by the International Searching Authority (ISA) at the USPTO.
 The published version (originally in Spanish) of such an application (then: PCT/MX2024/050007; now: WO/2024/136634) can be found here: WO2024136634 MÉTODO Y SISTEMA DE VORTICIDAD DESPRENDIDA DE SUPERFICIE COMPLETA PARA RESOLVER LA DINÁMICA DE FLUIDOS (wipo.int).
 The English version (which may still contain translation errors) can be downloaded from: FULL-SURFACE DETACHED VORTICITY METHOD AND SYSTEM FOR SOLVING FLUID DYNAMICS

 As you can see, the methodology and results are exactly the same as presented in the three related articles, but in a patent format, described in extreme detail in such an invention.
 But what the hell! will this patent be the panacea of fluid dynamics?
 Well, too many people, including scientists and researchers, are incapable of understanding that simple problems must be solved before trying to solve more complex ones.
 That is why today we see an increasing number of new complex schemes, models and bombastic methods and techniques to approximate mesh-based Computational Fluid Dynamics (CFD) solutions, which require more and more computational resources to solve even relatively simple cases (even in the two-dimensional case yet!).
 Fluid dynamics is not as complex as some people make it out to be!
 It is quite similar to solving solid mechanics since fluid elements can be represented by deformable-rigid bodies (e.g., vortex tubes).
 This is nothing new, such a concept is what vortex methods are based on.
 So why do we still want to solve DY-NA-MICS (which inherently implies motion!) by FIXED points in space?
 I think that such a question should have been asked seriously several decades ago.